 The City is the lessor of three contracts in which the City receives lease payments from lessees.
-This includes two separate cell phone companies for the use of existing water tower antenna space and one tolling equipment company.
+This includes two separate cell phone companies for the use of existing water tower antenna space and two tolling equipment companies.
 The cell tower leases commenced in 2018 and 2021 and are renewable in 5-year increments.
 Annual lease payments of \$18,150 will be received from AT&T through September 2026.
 Monthly lease payments of \$2,133.75 will be received from Verizon through December 2023.
 Monthly lease payments of \$2,200 will be received from Telvent through June 2023, for the use and access of roadway to test a road tolling system.
-As of September 30, 2022, the lease receivable and offsetting deferred inflows amounted to \$97,051 and \$101,312, respectively, for the cell tower leases.
-The lease receivable and offsetting deferred inflows amounted to \$19,474 and \$22,274, respectively, for the tolling company roadway lease.
+The Telvent lease was paid in full to the City as of September 30, 2023.
+During the year, the City entered into a new agreement with Kapsch for the use and access of roadway to test a rad tolling system.
+Monthly lease payments of \$2,640 will be received from Kapsch through June 2028.
+As of September 30, 2023, the lease receivable and offsetting deferred inflows amounted to \$56,727 and \$66,816, respectively, for the cell tower leases.
+The lease receivable and offsetting deferred inflows amounted to \$136,841 and \$114,680, respectively, for the new tolling company roadway lease.